AviatrixSystems/Docs/HowTos/transitvpc_faq.rst

 Go to MULTI-CLOUD TRANSIT  > BGP > Configuration and find the BGP Overlapping Alert Email setting.
 Click on the toggle switch to change the status to **Disabled**.

-How to Summarize Spoke VPC/VNet CIDR Ranges?
+How do I summarize Spoke VPC/VNet CIDR ranges?
 -----------------------------------------------------------------

 If you have a large number of Spoke gateways attached to a Transit GW that